 - 2 tbsp. yellow mustard

-- In a large skillet, season ground beef with salt & pepper.
-Cook over medium-high heat while breaking into small pieces.
+- In a large skillet heat olive oil over medium-high heat.
+Add ground beef and brown while breaking into small pieces.
+Season with salt and pepper.
 When beef is almost no longer pink, add in chopped onion & celery.
 Sauté 3-4 minutes until celery & onion are tender.

-- Add in chicken gumbo soup, ketchup & mustard.
-Reduce heat to medium-low and simmer 4-5 minutes.
+- Add in chicken gumbo soup, ketchup, mustard and brown sugar.
+Reduce heat to medium-low and simmer for 10 minutes.

 - To serve, place a scoop of sloppy joe mixture on a fresh hamburger bun.
-Add sliced cheese or pickles, if desired.
+Top with top bun.
+Enjoy!

 Helpful Equipment & Ingredient Links